-The blurb on the inside flap of the book gave away quite a lot, but the descriptions were so simplistic that I was surprised when the plot developed in a much more natural and realistic way.
+The blurb on the inside flap of General Winston’s Daughter gave away quite a lot, but the descriptions were so simplistic that I was surprised when the plot developed in a much more natural and realistic way.
 I didn’t feel like people changed instantly or acted completely out of character.
 Instead the characters grew in ways that made complete sense in context.
 That’s something I love in a book.

 And speaking of characters, it really is Averie that made this book for me.
 Sometimes I got a little bogged down by the details of the civilizations, but Averie was so real to me and so thoroughly likable that I could forgive the things I didn’t like so much.
 She’s a little flighty, yes, a little quick to do exactly what she wants with no thought for the consequences, but she’s so good, so kind too.